 Saturday, July 8

 On Saturday, July 8, the Limerick Pride Parade will bring some extra colour and music to Limerick City Centre, gathering at Merchants Quay, City Hall from 12.20pm for floats, with groups gathering from 12.50pm.
-The Parade will leave strictly at 2pm, the Parade will make its way across Mallow Street to Henry Street, past Arthurs Quay Park, ending at the Hunt Museum.
+The Parade will leave strictly at 2pm, the Parade will make its way up O Connell Street, across Mallow Street to Henry Street, past Arthurs Quay Park, ending at the Hunt Museum.

 After the Parade, PrideFest 2023 at the Hunt Museum is a showcase of local LGBT culture in a lavish marquee in the museum gardens from 3pm – 6pm.
 This is a free family-friendly event with a cone van, cafe and bar on site, live music and plenty of entertainment including the Annual tea Dance with Myles Breen.